 This is a class for students with no piano background.
 Topics will include notes on the keyboard, reading from the grand staff, basic technique, and beginning repertoire.

 For students entering 8th and 9th grade only.
 In this course, students will use biotechnology techniques including polymerase chain reaction (PCR) and DNA electrophoresis to test for the presence of two different GMO-associated DNA sequences of cauliflower mosaic virus and Agrobacterium tumefaciens in grocery food.
-The activities involved in this course include extraction of DNA from grocery food samples, amplification, and detection of GMO genes by PCR and agarose gel electrophoresis.
+The activities involved in this course include pipetting, extraction of DNA from grocery food samples, amplification, and detection of GMO genes by PCR and agarose gel electrophoresis.

 Students should have some musical background and be able to read at least one clef.
 We will learn about the basics of musical notation including staff notation, keys, scales, intervals, chords, and musical form.